Childcare Centre Insurance: Common Risks, Coverage Gaps and How to Protect Your Centre

 With busy play environments, hands-on activities and constant movement, even small incidents can quickly become serious legal, financial or reputational issues if risks aren’t properly managed.

-Through our work with childcare operators across Australia, we regularly see the same challenges and insurance gaps emerge.
+Through our work with childcare operators across Australia, we regularly see the same challenges and childcare insurance gaps emerge.
 Many centres only discover those gaps after a claim.

 This guide outlines the most common childcare insurance risks and coverage gaps, and where protection is often overlooked.